4 Payment Difficulty

 The grant can help make your energy bills more manageable and ease the stress of catching up on unpaid bills.

-- Your name must be on the energy bill
+• Your name is on the energy bill, and

-- You must hold a concession card or meet low-income criteria
+• You hold a concession card or meet low-income criteria.

-To access the grant, call your energy company and let them know you’d like to apply for URGS.
-They can help you complete the application over the phone.
+» To apply, call your energy company and let them know you’d like to apply for URGS.
+They will help you complete the application over the phone.

-Your energy cannot be disconnected while your application is being processed.
+Your energy cannot be disconnected while your URGS application is being processed.

 Know your rights around disconnection